 The first, most basic step needed for your network security is for each employee to install firewalls to prevent unauthorised access to their networks.
 Every employee should also be using a VPN to ensure a private connection.

-Concerningly, one in three employees does not use a VPN to connect to their company network from home.
+Concerningly, one in three employees do not use a VPN to connect to their company network from home.
 This can leave your network and communications vulnerable, especially if an employee is using a public network.
 Always using a VPN should be a hard-and-fast rule.

 Another step toward ensuring remote network security is managing user access.
 Limiting the number of people with access to files and systems that aren’t necessary for every member of your organisation will limit the chances of those assets being breached.